 Expectations for deliveries by assets that are not traded are analogous to beliefs in game theory "off the equilibrium path."
 Selten (1975) dealt with the game theory problem by forcing every agent to tremble and play all his strategies with probability at least $\varepsilon > 0$ , and then letting $\varepsilon \to 0$ .
 We shall also invoke a tremble, but in quite a different spirit.
 Our tremble will be "on the market" and not on households' (players') strategies.
-Indeed, no household could tremble the way we want: we introduce an external player who delivers more per unit than any of the real households.
-This extraordinary delivery is what banishes whimsical pessimism.
+Indeed, it might well be that no household could tremble the way we want.